Skip to content

 Privacy

 Built-in protections and exclusion categories that limit what Overshow retains or processes (finance, health, password managers, not-suitable-for-work content, private browser windows, remote-desktop surfaces, protected domains, and sensitive system apps).
 Pause and resume controls live here.
+A prominent Privacy notice link opens the current public disclosure for connected-provider access, use, storage, sharing, protection, retention, and deletion.

 Captured apps